timkindberg/Royal-Family/README.md

 - **Upgrade a Fortification:** You may upgrade a fortification by replacing it with a higher number card (still of matching castle suit).
 The old card is discard.
 - **Repair a Fortification:** You may repair a damaged fortification by replacing it and all damage with a new fortification card (still of matching castle suit).
 The old card and damage cards are all discarded.

+> If you had pursuaded your alliance to fight and then one castle is defeated, the soldiers from the defeated castle can be used to fortify, upgrade or repair the remaining castle.

 ##### Attack

 Attack with an army of soldiers.
 You can command your soldiers to attack your opponent.
 If your targeted castle has a fortification then you must destroy it first before you can apply permanent damage to the castle.
 Once you have done twenty (20) damage to a castle it is destroyed.

+> If you had pursuaded your alliance to fight and then one castle is defeated, the soldiers from the defeated castle can still be used to battle and raid the opponent's castle, including applying permanent damage.

 Different attack options are:

 - **Battle:** Place a card that matches any of your active castle suits on top of an opponent's fortification.
 Orient the card such that it covers up the number of suit symbols from the attack card (e.g. A fort of 9 of spades is attacked by an army of 5 of hearts, so place the 5 on top of the 9, but only cover 5 of the spades).
 If the total soldiers placed are equal to or greater than the fortification soldiers, then discard all fortification and attacking soldier cards.
 - **Raid a Castle:** If an opponent castle has no fortification, then you can raid it.
 Use a card that matches any of your active castle suits, if the castle you are attacking from does not have any royal family within then just discard the card, otherwise read "Permanent Damage" bullet below.
-You always have the chance to do Permanent Damage, but you can also choose one of either Kidnap, Rescue or Kill.
+You always have the chance to do Permanent Damage, and you can also choose one of either Kidnap, Rescue or Kill.
   - **Permanent Damage:** You can permanently damage the castle if attacking with a castle that has at least one royal family member present.
 Place the card next to the raided castle.
 That castle now has that much damage and it cannot be removed.
-Once there is at least twenty (20) damage on a castle, permanently remove from the game the castle, any family members within, and any applied damage cards.
+Once there is at least twenty (20) damage on a castle, it is defeated; permanently remove from the game the castle, any family members within, and any applied damage cards.
 That castle is no longer active.
+All of the defeated castle's soldier may still be used to attack their opponent, and additionally they may be used to defend (fortify, upgrade, repair) the remaining alliance castle.
+  - **Kill, Kidnap, or Rescue (Choose one):**
+    - **Kill:** You can kill one (1) family member living in the raided castle ONLY IF you have a family member of equal or greater station than the one you'd like to kill (e.g. King can kill any, Queen kills Queen and Jack, Jack kills only Jack).
+Discard the killed family member card.
-  - **Kidnap:** Take one (1) of the castle's family members and place it below one of your active castles (in the dungeon).
-Only one (1) kidnapped prisoner allowed at a time.
+    - **Kidnap:** Same rules as Kill, but instead of discarding the family member card, place it below one of your active castles (in the dungeon).
+Only one (1) kidnapped prisoner is allowed per castle at a time.
 If there is already a kidnapped prisoner, replace it and release the old prisoner to the field.
     - **Rescue:** If there are any of your family members in the attacked castle's dungeon, rescue one (1) and place it in its matching castle.
-  - **Kill:** You can kill a family member living in the attacked castle IF you have a family member of equal or greater station than the one you'd like to kill (e.g. King can kill any, Queen kills Queen and Jack, Jack kills only Jack).
-Discard the killed family member card.
-If you cannot kill, consider kidnapping instead, as it's rules are more lenient.

 #### Royal Family Card Actions (King, Queen, Jack):